 Solder is a metal or material that is used to join electrical wires.
-Whether to make connection in electrical circuits or just joining two wires, solder comes handy.
+Be it to create a connection in electrical circuits or just joining two wires, solder comes handy.
 It’s basically metal glue in electronics.

 When you are to complete a path in an electrical arrangement for the current to flow, you can take the help of soldering to join pieces or wires.

 So, does solder conduct electricity?
-Simply to say yes, it does conduct electricity in almost all cases.
+To put simply, yes, it does conduct electricity in most cases.
 In fact, we use it primarily to establish a permanent joint between points or wires in a circuit for the current to flow through.
-Through this article, you will get to know all about this regard.
-Let’s dive in to explore more.
+In this article, you will get to know all about this regard.
+Read on to explore more.

 - The A-Z Guide Of Soldering Fumes Health Effects (Updated)

 - Does Solder Go Bad?
 Here’s The Guide